 Not only is he talking about severely flawed FISA applications, failures to properly vet Steele and seek information about Clinton funding.

-What else do what else do we find out?
+What else do we find out?

-They sought to spy on Carter Page because uh an agent thought his past relationship with Russia could be a clandestine relationship.
+They sought to spy on Carter Page because an agent thought his past relationship with Russia could be a clandestine relationship.

 Oh, but take out that he actually worked for another agency with three letters.